When you want to purify and soften your tap water, you have to make some choices:

-If you want the best home water filter ? something that can filter out any harmful contaminants and make your water taste great ? then reverse osmosis systems are the way to go.
+If you want the best home water filter, something that can filter out any harmful contaminants and make your water taste great, then reverse osmosis (RO) systems are the way to go.

-Another benefit of reverse osmosis systems is that they are fully automated and on-demand ? you don?t need to do anything to have clean, great-tasting water available at any time.
+Another benefit of reverse osmosis systems is that they are fully automated and on-demand, so you don’t need to do anything to have clean, great-tasting water available at any time.

 Are there downsides?
 Well, while reverse osmosis systems are reasonably priced, they can cost more than some alternatives.